imigueldiaz/hero-monsters-pygame/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPLv3 License to be compliant with the PyGame license.